Kochiyama/proffy-api/README.md

   Proffy API
 </h1>

-Full stack Project with cross plataform mobile, web and API.
+Full stack project with mobile, web and API.
 A plataform that connects inependent teachers and students.
 Project initially developed at **Next Level Week #2** from @Rocketseat.

 ### The complete project is constituted by these three repositories: